 This is an AI translated post.

-Connecting Major Cities in Japan, Opening the Age of Linear Shinkansen - Potential Social and Economic Changes in the Linear Age
+Connecting Major Japanese Cities: Ushering in the Linear Shinkansen Era - Potential Socioeconomic Changes in the Linear Era

 - Writing language: Korean